roms2000/burp-docker/README.md

 # Burp docker container

-This repository contains files to build burp container which includes burp-ui and email sending capability.
+This repository contains files to build burp container which includes burp-ui, burp reports, maintenance task and email sending capability.
+It is based on the repository made by Ronivay : https://github.com/ronivay/burp-docker

 Burp is an open source backup and restore software for Unix and Windows clients. https://burp.grke.org/